Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Introduction

 Previous research has explored deformable object manipulation but has struggled with limited generalization, often focusing on single-skill settings or short-horizon scenarios.
 Early studies addressed fundamental tasks such as insertion and pulling under frictional environments for DLOs with varying physical properties \cite{ropeinsert2024, ropepull2025}.
 While these works advanced low-level control, they primarily targeted short-horizon tasks involving a single goal, without addressing multi-stage, long-horizon planning.
 Luo et al. \cite{multistage_ucb}, for example, proposed an imitation learning approach for routing cables through clips using human demonstrations.
 Although effective within the training domain, their method generalizes poorly to out-of-distribution scenarios, limiting its applicability to real-world DLO routing problems.

 With the advent of VLMs, robotics has begun leveraging their powerful commonsense reasoning and scene understanding capabilities.
 These models can provide contextual knowledge, high-level task guidance, and even recovery strategies when a robot becomes stuck or encounters failure.
 For instance, VLM-PC~\cite{cmnsense_leg2025} employs a VLM to guide a legged robot through unstructured environments by reasoning about progress and replanning dead-end cases, while relying on a locomotion controller for low-level actions.
-However, such approaches are unsuitable for DLO manipulation, where careless actions can damage the object—for example, pushing without regard to obstacles can lead to deformation or breakage.
+However, such approaches are unsuitable for DLO manipulation, where careless actions can damage the object.
+For example, pushing without regard to obstacles can lead to deformation or breakage.
 Thus, in addition to semantic reasoning for high-level planning, safe and reliable low-level control is essential for long-horizon DLO routing.

 To address these challenges, we propose a hierarchical framework that integrates high-level planning via VLMs with reinforcement learning-based low-level control for DLO routing (Fig.~\ref{fig:coverpg}).
 The objective is to route a DLO through multiple clips in a specified or natural order based on a language prompt.
+Our framework is designed for longer-horizon tasks and generalizes from 3-clip to more challenging 4- and 5-clip settings.
 We design three core low-level skills: \textbf{Insert} and \textbf{Pull} for clip routing, and \textbf{Flatten} for failure recovery.
 Pull and Flatten are inherently safe as they move the DLO away from the environment and can be initialized from predefined motion primitives.
 In contrast, insertion requires precise navigation near a clip to maximize insertion success while avoiding collisions, so we train this skill using reinforcement learning to balance safety and accuracy.

 These low-level skills are provided to the VLM as in-context examples, each labeled as Insert, Pull, or Flatten, and each clip is annotated with spatial or attribute labels (e.g., color).
 We supply the VLM with task descriptions, skill definitions, and a scene image to produce a routing plan, including the clip order and insertion directions.
 During execution, the VLM receives both a full-scene image and a zoomed-in view of the current clip to infer task progress, select the next skill, and determine the target clip (Fig.~\ref{fig:realprocedure}).
 If repeated failures occur and no progress is made, the VLM recognizes the failure and triggers the Flatten skill to recover from the stuck state and resume the routing sequence.